octimot/StoryToolkitAI/README.md

                       press 'sync', click a phrase, press play in Resolve, stop, then press Shift+A in the tool

-    Shift+C         - copy transcript of active segment/selection with timecodes at the beginning of each block of text (or transcript seconds, if resolve is not available)
+    Shift+C         - copy transcript of active segment/selection with timecodes at the beginning of each block of text (if Resolve is available)

+    CMD/CTRL+Shift+C- copy transcript of selection with timecodes at the beginning of each transcript line (or transcript seconds, if Resolve is not available) - since version 0.17.4.4

     m               - add duration markers for the active segment/selection in case there are gaps between the text segments,